What is Amazon Web Services (AWS)?

 Early internet services essentially ran on standalone servers.
 Remote computers would directly contact a single server to request a webpage, for example.
 But this type of system scaled poorly, with servers often overloading if many people tried to use a service all at once.

 The technology quickly evolved into server farms, where the load is balanced across multiple servers, allowing for more concurrent users.
-A single company running its own server farm can be said to be running a private cloud.
+A single company running its own server farm can be said to be running a private cloud, with the best cloud storage (opens in new tab) and the best cloud hosting (opens in new tab) just two areas where cloud computing is utilized in this way.

 What are the advantages of using cloud computing?